 In my last post, I talked about why self care is so important for mental health and how a lack of self care contributed to my own depression.
 But when you are so used to letting your own self care slide as I was, it can be difficult to know where to start.

 To help you along I’m starting a monthly series with three ideas for things you can do in the month ahead to care for yourself and your own mental health.

 So here we go…three ways to practice self care this May.

 Be More Compassionate to Yourself

 I can’t remember a time when I was ever kind to myself.
-When I accepted myself for the way that I am and wasn’t constantly drowning in a sea of negative self talk.
-I still have a tendency to overload myself with to do lists that are unachievable and obsess over trying to become a perfect version of myself.
+When I accepted myself for the way that I am and wasn’t drowning in a sea of negative self talk.
+I still have a tendency to overload myself with to do lists that are unachievable and obsess over trying to be a perfect version of myself.
 I then beat myself up and feel completely depressed whenever I haven’t met whatever impossible goal I set myself.

 Chances are, a lot of you can relate to that.
 I think it’s pretty normal these days for people to be overly hard on themselves and speak to themselves in unkind ways.